opendatamonitor/opendatasoft-harvester/README.md

 General
 ---------
-The opendatasoft-harvester plugin handles the OpendataSoft Api.
-Also it handles the metadata transformations between the OpenDatasoft and the ODM scheme.
+The opendatasoft-harvester plugin handles the Opendatasoft Api.
+Also it handles the metadata transformations between the Opendatasoft and the ODM scheme.
 The opendatasoft-harvester plugin uses the mongo DB as metadata repository and developed as part of the ODM project (www.opendatamonitor.eu).

 Building